 Cover Crop Biomass

 The average cover crop biomass incorporate into the field by each treatment were significantly different between the cowpea, sorghum sudangrass, and no cover crop (control) treatments.
-Sorghum sudangrass had the highest average biomass (597 g), followed by cowpea (219 g), which had the second highest biomass.
-As expected, the no cover crop treatment provided the least biomass (38 g) since those plots were tilled every 3 – 4 weeks to minimize weed growth (Figure 1).
+Sorghum sudangrass had the highest average biomass (22.1 ton·ha-1), followed by cowpea (8.1 ton·ha-1), which had the second highest biomass.
+As expected, the no cover crop treatment provided the least biomass (1.4 ton·ha-1) since those plots were tilled every 3 – 4 weeks to minimize weed growth (Figure 1).

-The results of the laboratory soil analysis indicated that, while differences in organic matter (OM) and total organic carbon (TOC) between cover crops and control, there were no differences in total Nitrogen and C/N ratio.
-Similarly, there were no differences between the two cover crops and both cover crop treatments were significantly higher in OM and TOC than the no cover crop control.
+The results of the laboratory soil analysis after cover crop incorporation indicated that, while there were no differences in organic matter (OM) and total organic carbon (TOC) between cover crops, both parameters increased when compared to the no-cover crop control.
+Similarly, there were no differences in total Nitrogen and C/N ratio among all three treatments.
 In contrast, extractable nitrate (NO3-N) was significantly different between all three treatments.
-Cowpea was highest in nitrate (9.3 ppm), followed by the no cover crop control (4.7 ppm).
-Sorghum sudangrass was significantly lower in nitrate than both of the other treatments (1.0 ppm).
+Cowpea was highest in nitrate (9.3 ppm), followed by the no-cover crop control (4.7 ppm).
+Extractable nitrate was significantly less after Sorghum sudangrass (1.0 ppm) than the other cover crops.
 In addition, both cover crop treatments were significantly higher than the no cover crop control in both Potassium (K) and Magnesium (Mg), however the differences between the Potassium and Magnesium contents of the two cover crop treatments was not significant.
 There was no significant difference in Phosphorous (P) and Calcium (Ca) contents between the three treatments.

-Fresh weight and leaf area were both significantly higher for lettuces that followed the cowpea cover crop and no cover crop than those that followed the sorghum sudangrass cover crop.
+Plant fresh weight was significantly higher for lettuces that followed the cowpea cover crop (39 g) and no cover crop (39 g) than those that followed the sorghum sudangrass cover crop (6 g).
 There were no differences between cowpea and no cover crop.
-These results may be explained partially by the soil extractable nitrate-nitrogen.
+Similarly, leaf area was superior in cowpea (610 cm2) and no cover crop (658 cm2) than Sorghum sudangrass (136 cm2).
+These results may be explained partially by the reduced nitrate-nitrogen available after incorporation of Sorghum sudangrass.
+In addition, results support the idea that legume cover crops promote microbial activity and N mineralization immediately after incorporation, but sorghum sudangrass somehow inhibit microbial activity and N mineralization in the short term.

 Educational & Outreach Activities